rtmigo/schedulers_dart/README.md

 Objects in this library run callbacks asynchronously, allowing useful pauses between calls.
 This can be used for load balancing, rate limiting, lazy execution.

-For clarity, in the examples below, objects receive tasks immediately after constructors.
-In fact, objects are ready to handle calls to the run method at random times.
-The scheduler will figure out when to run them.
+In the examples below, objects receive tasks immediately after constructors.
+But in fact, objects can handle calls to the `run` method at random times.
+The rules of separation of tasks in time will act in the same way.

 # IntervalScheduler